Brayantcw/brayantcw/content/posts/medical-rag-pipeline-tfm/index.md

 The challenge?
 Build a system that could actually work in the real world—one that ingests medical research papers, generates synthetic patient data, and delivers intelligent insights through semantic search and RAG (Retrieval-Augmented Generation).

-After some work, I built a medical research data pipeline that brings together Apache Airflow for orchestration, Weaviate as a vector database, and RAG capabilities for AI-powered analysis.
-The system can help researchers find relevant studies and identify similar patient cases much faster than traditional methods.
+After months of work (and plenty of late nights debugging Kubernetes pods), I built a medical research data pipeline that brings together Apache Airflow for orchestration, Weaviate as a vector database, and RAG capabilities for AI-powered analysis.
+The system helps researchers find relevant studies and identify similar patient cases way faster than traditional methods.

 In this post, I'm going to break down the problem I was trying to solve, the architecture I designed, and some of the key decisions I made along the way.
 Spoiler alert: it involved a lot of trial and error, but that's where the interesting lessons are.

 ## The Problem: Why Medical Research Needs Better Tools